 Once you get to the campsite and are ready to fuel up for the day, place the mixture in a large bowl, and mix in the egg and 1 cup of water.

 While you let the batter sit for five minutes, place an iron skillet over the campfire grate and coat with oil (do not use all of it).

-You’ll then want to ladle the wet pancake batter onto the hot skillet (whichever size you desire).
+You’ll then want to spoon the wet pancake batter onto the hot skillet (whichever size you desire).

 Once the top of the pancake starts to bubble, use a spatula to flip it.
 Wait about another minute, or until the center bubbles, then remove onto a separate plate.

-Continue the same process with the rest of the batter, and try to oil the pan in between each pancake in order to avoid a messy clean up.
+Continue the same process with the rest of the batter.
+Try to oil the pan in between each pancake to avoid a messy clean-up.